cjanta/cjantaComponentQuizApp/README.md

 ## scratch:
 - source csv with 1200++ questions and answers
 - python to db as backend
-- python to browser as frontend
+- python to browser as frontend -> vielleicht flusk
-- database: To be announced... sqLite, SQL, mongoDB
+- database:  sqlite3
 - gamification: means achievements, lvls, exp, completion awards, free of
 - modes:
      - TrivialPursuit,